liquidz00/jamf-pro-sdk-python/docs/index.rst

 for real-time operations proceed to the **Webhooks** section to learn about the tools in this SDK to assist you.

+The SDK provides both synchronous and asynchronous interfaces for all API operations, allowing you to choose the best approach for your use case.

 User Guides
 -----------

-Learn how to use the Jamf Pro SDK clients with walkthroughs and examples.
+Learn how to use the Jamf Pro SDK clients with walkthroughs and examples, including both sync and async usage patterns.

 .. toctree::
    :maxdepth: 2